xtuml/bridgepoint/doc-bridgepoint/notes/10221_range2/10221_range2_ant.md

 - a ranged value combined through binary operation with a literal value
 - combining two ranged values
 - mixing ranged integers with ranged reals

+The present model of Data Type in the xtUML metamodel may be simplistic compared to richer type systems, but it is hierarchical.
+User Data Types are based on types at a higher level in the Data Type model hierarchy.
+This can be used in a general sense to manage type 'promotion' and 'demotion'.
+Type promotion involves converting a value from a more constrained type to a less constrained type higher in the type hierarchy.
+Type demotion is just the opposite and involves converting a value from a to a more constrained type lower in the type hierarchy.

+In general, the type of a value is promoted when it is being combined with a value higher up in the Data Type model hierarchy.
+Type demotion occurs when a value typed with a type higher in the model of Data Type is assigned to a value typed with a more constrained type.
+Demotion is exactly where range checking needs to occur.

 5.1.3 Asymmetric Ranges
 A range provides for a minimum and a maximum value.
 These values are